dbshoupe/dbshoupe.github.io/_posts/2019-12-30-nw-arkansas-trip.md

 ![Dothan Area Leaders in Bentonville, AK.
 Outside of Same Waltons 5-10 Store][grouppic]

-Recently, I travelled with a group to the Bentonville/Fayetteville area in northwest Arkansas.
-The purpose of the trip was to research the area’s embracement of the arts and how the movement correlates to their momentous economic growth and stellar education systems.
-The trip was very transformational as I learned about how the arts impact quality of life and also about how to be successful as a rural community in middle-America.
-Here are my immediate takeaways:

 **1 Americans are fleeing the high cost-of-living, over-regulation, and soul-crushing traffic of major cities.**

 They are moving to smaller towns with vibrant downtown environments, great school systems, and lower costs-of-living, yet with amenities similar to those of larger cities.
 Additionally, they desire communities that are welcoming to outsiders and those with a dynamic environment for entrepreneurs.